melissamorganc/cocktail-constructor/README.md

 ### MVP Goals

--As a user, I want to be able to see a list of all the cocktails I can choose from so I can select the one I want.
+- As a user, I want to be able to see a list of all the cocktails I can choose from so I can select the one I want.
--As a user, I want the ability to view a specific type of cocktail by its liquor so I can narrow down my options.
+- As a user, I want the ability to view a specific type of cocktail by its liquor so I can narrow down my options.
--As a user, I want to be able to select a cocktail and see a list of ingredients as well as the recipe on how to create the drink.
+- As a user, I want to be able to select a cocktail and see a list of ingredients as well as the recipe on how to create the drink.

 ### Stretch Goals

--As a user, I want to be limit those under 21 from viewing alcoholic drinks (US) and show them a list of non-alcoholic drinks instead.
+- As a user, I want to be limit those under 21 from viewing alcoholic drinks (US) and show them a list of non-alcoholic drinks instead.
--As a user, I want to be able to view a random drink to try -As a user, I want to be able to add specific ingredients to a list so I know what I need to buy to make the drink.
+- As a user, I want to be able to view a random drink to try
+- As a user, I want to be able to add specific ingredients to a list so I know what I need to buy to make the drink.

 ## Major Hurdles